goldfirere/units/README.md

     a set of prefixes and a set of units to parse, and then a quasi-quoting parser is generated.
 See the module documentation for details.

+ -  __`Data.Metrology.TH`__

+    This module exports several functions, written with Template Haskell, that make programming with `units` somewhat easier.

 Examples
 ========